ucopacme/terraform-aws-rds/README.md

 The module will create:

 * DB instance (MySQL)
-* DB Option Group (will use the default )
+* DB Option Group (will use the default)
 * DB Parameter Group (will use the default)
 * DB Subnet Group
 * DB Security Group
 * Random Password
 * secret manager
+* Customer-managed KMS key for storage encryption (optional)

 ## Usage
-Create main.tf config file and past the following configuration.
+Create main.tf config file and paste/customize the following configuration.

 ```hcl